 Animal Physiologist: Job Description, Duties and Requirements

 Animal physiologists study how animals react to internal and external elements in their environment.
 Individuals in this profession may work as instructors, scientists, or consultants.
-The minimum requirement for a career in animal physiology is a college degree.
+The minimum requirement for a career in animal physiology is a bachelor's degree, though a graduate degree may be required for some positions

 Animal Physiologist Job Description